frolovilya/stm32-boot-explained/README.md

-# stm32-memory-explained
+# stm32-boot-explained

-A detailed explanation of the STM32 memory mapping and bootloader process.
+A detailed explanation of the STM32 memory mapping and bootload process.

 Even though all examples below are for STM32F446, basic principles apply to pretty much all MCUs.